imagej/imagej.github.io/_pages/plugins/microtubuletracker.md

 **Select time**

 The user can select the start and end time over which the tracking will be performed by entering the frame numbers.
-Click “Confirm ends and track” to perform the actual tracking, which will be performed “live” (progress bar will show).
+Click "Confirm ends and track" to perform the actual tracking, which will be performed "live" (progress bar will show).

-Yellow ellipses mark seeds to be tracked, red ellipses mark seeds which won’t be tracked.
+Yellow ellipses mark seeds to be tracked, red ellipses mark seeds which won't be tracked.
 Green circles mark ends to be tracked.
 Orange circles mark user defined ends that will be tracked.
 During tracking, a yellow crosshair will show the current position of the tracking on each marked microtubule.
 A "Success" frame will let you know about the end of the tracking.
-Two movies will be displayed, the “Track ID” movie, which can be used to link the trajectories to individual microtubules and an “Overlay movie”, in which the user can recapitulate the tracking.
+Two movies will be displayed, the "Track ID" movie, which can be used to link the trajectories to individual microtubules and an "Overlay movie", in which the user can recapitulate the tracking.
 The trajectory of each end is individually saved as .txt file and numbered according to the track ID.
 Each trajectory will contain the following information: frame number, total microtubule length (in px and μm), track ID, x and y position (px and μm) and the length increment from the previous frame (px and µm).
 After successful tracking, the user has the option to save the selected ends, so that the movie can be run (again) in batch mode.

 ### Module 2 - Microtubule dynamics